ds-20195/readings/README.md

 required: Kenneth Jackson, *Crabgrass Frontier*, Chapter 11 - "Federal Subsidy and the Suburban Dream: How Washington Changed the American Housing Market"

-recommended:  Kenneth Jackson, *Crabgrass Frontier*, Intro+Ch 1 - "Suburbs as Slums"
+recommended:  Kenneth Jackson, *Crabgrass Frontier*, Intro+Ch 1 - "Suburbs as Slums"<br>
+**and** Friedrich Engels, *The Housign Question*, Part 2 - "How the Bourgeoisie Solves the Housing Question"